 In fiscal 2018, the Company's Co-CEOs, David Portnoy and Mark Portnoy, were entitled to and pursuant to their employment agreements, stock options grants of 23,636 and 20,000 stock options, respectively.
 One-third of each grant is vested upon grant, one-third vested on December 1, 2018 and one-third vested on November 30, 2019.
 In addition, the Company's Co-CEOs are entitled to and pursuant to their employment agreements, stock option grants of up to 47,273 and 40,000 stock options, respectively, based on performance.
-Pursuant to their employment agreements, the Company is required to grant each Co-CEO a number of stock options equal to a percentage of 47,273 and 40,000 stock options equal to the sum of (x) the product of 11.11% and the number of the net revenue and weighted average stock price performance goals achieved at the "threshold," "target" and "stretch" levels and (y) the product of 11.11% and the number of the subjective performance criteria based on the Compensation Committee to the Board of Directors subjective performance which are determined at their discretion.
+Pursuant to their employment agreements, the Company is required to grant each Co-CEO a number of stock options equal to a percentage of 47,273 and 40,000 stock options equal to the sum of (x) the product of 11.11% and the number of the subjective performance goals achieved at the "threshold," "target" and "stretch" levels and (y) the product of 11.11% and the number of the subjective performance criteria based on the Compensation Committee to the Board of Directors subjective performance which are determined at their discretion.
 Based on the foregoing, for fiscal year 2018, the Company granted to David Portnoy and Mark Portnoy 26,243 and 22,222 performance-based stock options, respectively.

 In fiscal 2017, the Company's Co-CEOs were entitled to and pursuant to their employment agreements, a restricted stock grant of up to 186,487 and 162,163 shares, respectively, based on performance.
-Pursuant to those employment agreements, the Company is required to grant each Co-CEO a number of shares of restricted stock equal to a percentage of 186,487 and 162,163 shares, respectively, equal to the sum of (x) the product of 16.67% and the number of the net revenue and adjusted cash flow performance goals achieved at the "target" level and (y) the product of 8.33% and the number of the net revenue and adjusted cash flow performance goals achieved at the "stretch" level and up to 50% at the discretion of the Compensation Committee to the Board of Directors based on their subjective performance determination.
+Pursuant to those employment agreements, the Company is required to grant each Co-CEO a number of shares of restricted stock equal to a percentage of 186,487 and 162,163 shares, respectively, equal to the sum of (x) the product of 16.67% and the number of the net revenue and adjusted cash flow performance goals achieved at the "target" level and (y) the product of 8.33% and the number of the net revenue and adjusted cash flow performance goals achieved at the "target" level and (y) the product of 8.33% and the number of the net revenue and adjusted cash flow performance goals achieved at the "stretch" level and up to 50% at the discretion of the Compensation Committee to the Board of Directors based on their subjective performance determination.
 In accordance with the foregoing, for fiscal 2017, 121,801 and 105,915 shares were issued David Portnoy and Mark Portnoy, respectively.